vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 hard asserts are made, as it is preferred not to panic in `Constellation` and instead issue a `warn!` message and return early from the method.

 There are two further sub-cases within this method.
-In the first case, the pipeline that initiated the load is located in an iframe (which is a nested browsing context), or it's in a top-level browsing context (i.e. a window or tab).
+In the first, the pipeline that initiated the load is located in an iframe (which is a nested browsing context), or it's in a top-level browsing context (i.e. a window or tab).

 #### a) Loading a URL in an IFrame